Geena Davis: Recognition and praise (1988–1993)

-Downturn, hiatus and television roles (1993–2009)
+Downturn, hiatus and television roles (1994–2009)

 In 1994's Angie, Davis played an office worker who lives in the Bensonhurst section of Brooklyn and dreams of a better life.
 The film received mixed reviews from critics, despite much praise for Davis, and was a commercial failure.
-In her other 1994 release, Speechless, Davis reunited with Michael Keaton to play insomniac writers who fall in love until they realize that both are writing speeches for rival candidates in a New Mexico election.
-Despite negative reviews and modest box office returns, she was nominated for a Golden Globe Award for Best Actress – Musical or Comedy for her performance.
+In her other 1994 release, the romantic comedy Speechless, Davis reunited with Michael Keaton to play insomniac writers who fall in love until they realize that both are writing speeches for rival candidates in a New Mexico election.
+Despite negative reviews and modest box office returns, she earned her second nomination for the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy for her performance.

 Davis teamed up with her then-husband, director Renny Harlin, for the films Cutthroat Island (1995) and The Long Kiss Goodnight (1996), with Harlin hoping that they would turn her into an action star.
 While The Long Kiss Goodnight managed to become a moderate success, Cutthroat Island flopped critically and commercially and was once listed as having the "largest box office loss" by Guinness World Records.
 The film is credited to be a contributing factor in the demise of Davis as a bankable star.
-She divorced Harlin in 1998 and took an "unusually long" two years off to reflect on her career, according to The New York Times.
-She appeared as Eleanor Little in the well-received family comedy Stuart Little (1999), a role she reprised in Stuart Little 2 (2002) and again in Stuart Little 3: Call of the Wild (2005).
+By the mid and late 1990s, Davis's film career had become less noteworthy as she divorced Harlin in 1998 and took an "unusually long" two years off to reflect on her career, according to The New York Times.

-By the mid and late 1990s, Davis's film career had become less noteworthy and critical acclaim had waned.
 In a 2016 interview with Vulture, she recalled: "Film roles really did start to dry up when I got into my 40s.
 If you look at IMDb, up until that age, I made roughly one film a year.
 In my entire 40s, I made one movie, Stuart Little.
 I was getting offers, but for nothing meaty or interesting like in my 30s.
 I'd been completely ruined and spoiled.
 I mean, I got to play a pirate captain!
 I got to do every type of role, even if the movie failed."
+Davis was in talks to play Queen Beryl in a live-action adaption of Sailor Moon in 1997, produced by Disney, but the project was scrapped very early on.
+She appeared as Eleanor Little in the well-received family comedy Stuart Little (1999), a role she reprised in Stuart Little 2 (2002) and again in Stuart Little 3: Call of the Wild (2005).